Got Gutter Guilt?Follow these tips for gleaming gutters this fall.

 Helpful Tools to Use

 If you’ve got your gloves ready to go, you might be tempted to use your hands to clear the debris.
 But if you want to be efficient (or protect your manicure), try using a gutter scoop.
-Plastic scoops are typically the best choice, as they have a thin front edge that can form itself to the bottom of the gutter trough, making it easy to deal with all kinds of debris.
+Plastic gutter scoops are a great choice, as they have a thin front edge that can scrape along the bottom of the gutter trough, making it easy to deal with all kinds of debris.
+If you do not have a gutter scoop, a garden trowel can make a serviceable substitute.2

 Good luck and happy fall cleaning!